-Total catch of Bluefin tuna during the year 2020 was (2235. ton), Bluefin tuna was targeted and caught by using 15 Libyan purse seiners the individual quota for chosen vessels distributed on basis of national criteria.
-The Fishing operations for BFT took place in Libyan territorial waters and F.A.O. fishing areas 2.2 and 3.2 in the Mediterranean Sea.
-All ICCAT measures of conservation relative to BFT -E were respected, VMS data and fishing reports were transmitted regularly to ICCAT.
-Regional observers were appointed on catching vessels for monitoring and controlling the fishing activities, all caught fishes exported to the reported farms (EU Mata, Turkey and Tunisia) where eBCD system was activated.
+Total catch of bluefin tuna during the year 2020 was (2235 t).
+Bluefin tuna was targeted and caught by 15 Libyan purse seiners.
+Individual quotas for chosen vessels were distributed on the basis of national criteria.
+The fishing operations for BFT took place in Libyan territorial waters and F.A.O. fishing areas 2.2 and 3.2 in the Mediterranean Sea.
+All ICCAT conservation measures on BFT-E were respected, and VMS data and fishing reports were transmitted regularly to ICCAT.
+Regional observers were appointed on catching vessels for monitoring and controlling the fishing activities.
+All fishes caught were exported to the reported farms (EU Malta, Turkey and Tunisia) where the eBCD system was activated.
 No traps or farms were operated.
-No incident catch of (sea turtle, seabird and sharks) was recorded.
+No incidental catch of (sea turtle, seabird and sharks) was recorded.